5l1v3r1/Cookie-Clicker/README.md

 export_data - exports the data to the dat file when the save button is clicked

-cookie_clicked - when the big cookie is clicked, this funciton adds to the score
+cookie_clicked - when the big cookie is clicked, this function adds to the score

 upgrades_GUI_menu - shows the upgrade menu screen to purchase upgrades

 UPGRADE FUNCTIONS ------------

-Upgrade functions: these are the funcitons that run when an upgrade is purchased, some of these funcitons run other functions that open threads to add to the score
+Upgrade functions: these are the functions that run when an upgrade is purchased, some of these functions run other functions that open threads to add to the score

 cookies_per_click - adds the number of cookies added to the score per click by the user

-auto_click - This opens a thread in the auto_click_thread_run function that auto-adds to the score when purchaed, this can be bought multiple times, each time it is bought a new thread is opened
+auto_click - This opens a thread in the auto_click_thread_run function that auto-adds to the score when purchased, this can be bought multiple times, each time it is bought a new thread is opened

-random_bonus - this opens a thread in the random_bonus_thread_run funciton, the user has a random chance to get a thousand cookies every second, the user has a 1% chance per thread
+random_bonus - this opens a thread in the random_bonus_thread_run function, the user has a random chance to get a thousand cookies every second, the user has a 1% chance per thread

 no_negative - this displays a message to the user that they are in cookie debt when the score reaches below -1000